Important information for incoming students: Marking and assessment boycott. Find out more

 High profile personal injury lawyers

-Amanda Yip QC, elevated to the High Court last year; Martyn Day, founder of Leigh Day; Vidisha Joshi, who recently became managing partner of Hodge Jones & Allen aged just 38.
+Amanda Yip QC, elevated to the High Court in 2017; Martyn Day, founder of Leigh Day.

 Reviewing medical and technical reports, negotiating with the other side, preparing cases for mediation or court (if it gets that far).
 Claimant lawyers will draft witness statements and communicate with the client about the details of their account and the progress of their case.
-Traditionally, junior practitioners would cut their teeth on lower value cases, although these are set to dry up.
+Traditionally, junior practitioners would cut their teeth on lower value cases.

 How to get a foot in the door

-Like for other types of law, a vacation scheme will go a long way (Fletchers runs one, as well as a legal apprenticeship scheme).
-Just make sure you make yourself visible to the people who matter during your time in the office: they aren’t likely to want you back if they don’t remember you.
+As with all practice areas, a vacation scheme will go a long way.
+Just make sure you make yourself visible to the people who matter during your time in the office – they aren’t likely to want you back if they don’t remember you.